drocheam/caprice/ReadMe.md

 # caprice
 ## Terminal Frontend for the Caprice Online Radio

-[Radio Caprice](http://radcap.ru/index-d.html) features 480 different genres/channels, with this script you can play them all from your terminal.
+[Radio Caprice](http://radcap.ru/index-d.html) features over 480 different genres/channels, with this script you can play them all from your terminal.

 fzf is used for channel selection and mpv for playback.